-In the winter of 2010 I woke early to see snow flakes flutter against the window of my Brooklyn bedroom.
-Beyond the glass a winter storm was decorated the city white.
+In the winter of 2010 I woke early to snow flakes fluttering against the window of my Brooklyn bedroom.
+Beyond the glass a winter storm was decorating the city white.
 I thought about going back to sleep, except the telephone rang.

 It was my boss' son, Richie Boy.

 "I hope you're calling to tell me not to come in work."
-I loved snow days.
+I loved no-work snow days.

 "No, I have a customer coming into the store at 9:30.
 He's buying a Rolex."